Gradient estimates of the heat kernel for random walks among time-dependent random conductances: Introduction

-\item $\mean\bigl[\om_t(e)\bigr]< \infty$ for all $e \in E^d$ and $t \in \bbR$. \end{enumerate} \end{assumption} \begin{remark} In fact the time-space ergodicity assumption is not necessary for most of our results on the annealed estimates, cf.\ \cite{DD05}.
+\item For every $A \in \mathcal{F}$ the mapping $(\omega, t, x) \mapsto \mathbbm{1}_{A}(\tau_{t, x} \omega)$ is jointly measurable with respect to the $\sigma$-algebra $\mathcal{F} \otimes \mathcal{B}(\mathbb{R}) \otimes \mathcal{P}(\mathbb{Z}^{d})$. \end{enumerate} \end{assumption} \begin{remark} In fact the time-space ergodicity assumption is not necessary for most of our results on the annealed estimates, cf.\ \cite{DD05}.
 However, it is important when we are dealing with limit theorems in Section~\ref{sec:alclt}.
 Assumption~\ref{ass:law}-(ii) is essential, because it allows us to identify the dual process, and it is used in several crucial steps.
 Assumption~\ref{ass:law}-(iii) is quite natural under general ergodic assumption and it also guarantees non-explosion of the corresponding process, cf. \cite[Lemma 4.1]{ACDS18}, otherwise explosion could occur in finite time, cf.\ \cite[Remark 6.6]{BD10}.
-In particular, by means of the stationarity in time and Fubini's theorem, this assumption implies that, $\prob$-a.s., the conductances are locally integrable in time that is
+In particular, the joint measurability, as states in Assumption~\ref{ass:law}-(iv), along with the stationarity of $\prob$ with respect to time-space shifts implies, by Fubini's theorem, that, $\prob$-a.s., the conductances are locally integrable in time, that is,